 Here are a few Life After Stroke activities offered at Next Step locations:

-- How To: Occupational therapy students teach participants a new skill, activity or hobby in a fun and exciting environment.
-Recent How To activities include making origami, learning to use technology, and creating pottery.
+- How To: An opportunity for participants to learn a new skill, activity or hobby in a fun and exciting environment.
+Adapted techniques are taught to address any physical limitations.
+Recent activities include making origami, learning to use technology, and creating pottery.